 Info current as of publish date.
 Offers and availability may vary by location and are subject to change.

 Finally, you can opt for a true smartphone.
 We recommend choosing an Android phone instead of an iPhone, since parental control apps have greater functionality on Android phones.
-Apple enacts strict privacy rules that hinder parental controls.
+Apple enacts strict privacy rules that hinder parental controls, but you can view a list of iOS parental controls in our setup guide.

-Once you've got an Android phone picked out, the next step is to choose a parental control app.
+Once you've got a phone picked out, the next step is to choose a parental control app.
 Learn what to look for in our guide to parental controls.

 How do I talk to my kid about using their phone responsibly?